bogdanparvu18/msc-graduate-project/README.md

 The model stack includes several components.

-First, general multimodal vision-language models such as **Qwen2.5-VL, InternVL, and LLaVA-style models**  are used as baseline systems for image-question answering, multi-image reasoning, visual grounding, and structured answer generation.
+First, the strongest general multimodal vision-language models carried forward from Phase 1, most likely `Qwen2.5-VL` and `InternVL 2.5`, will be used as general-purpose baselines for medical image-question answering, multi-image and temporal reasoning, visual grounding, localization, and structured answer generation.

-Second, medical-adapted multimodal models such as **LLaVA-Med and Med-Flamingo**  are used as medical comparison baselines.
-These models help evaluate whether biomedical adaptation improves performance over general-purpose VLMs on capsule-endoscopy visual question answering.
+Second, the medical-adapted multimodal models such as `MedGemma 1.5`, `Lingshu-I-8B` and `Hulu-Med-7B` will be evaluated as modern medical comparison baselines.
+These models will help determine whether medical-domain adaptation improves capsule-endoscopy finding identification, temporal interpretation, evidence grounding, uncertainty handling, and structured medical QA performance compared with strong general-purpose VLMs.

-Third, chart/dashboard-specialist models from Phase 1, such as **Pix2Struct, DePlot, MatCha, and UniChart**, remain baseline-support components only.
-They are useful for generic visual-structure reasoning and for maintaining continuity with the original dashboard-based VQA plan, but they are not expected to perform strong capsule-endoscopy interpretation.
+Third, the chart-specialist models evaluated in Phase 1— `Pix2Struct, DePlot, and MatCha` —will remain reference baselines only.
+They provide evidence about generic visual-structure and numerical-reasoning performance, but they will not be treated as primary candidates for capsule-endoscopy interpretation or medical model fine-tuning.

+The Phase 5 model stack will focus on comparing:

+* `Qwen2.5-VL` as a strong general multimodal baseline;
+* `InternVL 2.5` as a competitive general multimodal baseline;
+* `MedGemma 1.5` as a compact medical-adapted multimodal baseline;
+* `Lingshu-I-8B` as a medical-adapted multimodal baseline for medical visual question answering and structured clinical reasoning;
+* `Hulu-Med-7B` as a medical multimodal baseline supporting image, multi-image, and temporal medical inputs.

+This comparison will evaluate whether medical-domain adaptation provides measurable improvements over strong general-purpose multimodal models on capsule-endoscopy question answering, finding identification, visual grounding, temporal reasoning, uncertainty handling, and structured output generation.

-The model stack is trained and evaluated on multiple input types, including single frames, lesion crops, bounding-box overlays, frame-strip timelines, finding progression panels, quality-control panels, normal-vs-abnormal comparison panels, and multi-panel medical artifacts.
+The models will be trained and evaluated on multiple visual input formats, including single capsule-endoscopy frames, lesion crops, bounding-box overlays, frame-strip timelines, finding-progression panels, quality-control panels, normal-versus-abnormal comparison panels, and multi-panel medical artifacts.

-Each model receives a visual artifact and a natural-language question.
-In this phase, the model may also receive structured benchmark fields already attached to the sample, such as artifact type, available evidence references, bounding-box availability, temporal-context availability, quality tag, source label, or normalized clinical category.
+Each model will receive a visual artifact and a natural-language question.
+It may also receive structured benchmark fields already attached to the sample, such as the artifact type, available evidence references, bounding-box availability, temporal-context availability, quality tag, source label, or normalized clinical category.

+At this stage, these fields are supplied directly by the Phase 4 benchmark and are not retrieved dynamically.
+Phase 5 focuses on model comparison, prompting, fine-tuning, structured JSON generation, evidence-reference prediction, localization, temporal reasoning, uncertainty estimation, and safety-aware output.

-However, Phase 5 does not yet implement dynamic retrieval from a vector database, knowledge graph, or artifact index.
-Full retrieval, RAG, and multimodal grounding will be introduced in Phase 6.
+Dynamic retrieval from visual indexes, vector databases, medical knowledge graphs, metadata stores, or temporal artifact collections is intentionally excluded from Phase 5.
+Full retrieval-augmented generation, hybrid retrieval, and multimodal grounding will be introduced in Phase 6.

 The expected output is be structured JSON rather than free text.
 Each output should include the answer, clinical finding, broad clinical category, evidence references, localization information, confidence score, uncertainty reason, decision-support label, and safety flags.
 This structured format allows the system to be automatically validated and evaluated for answer correctness, evidence grounding, localization accuracy, temporal reasoning, uncertainty handling, JSON validity, and clinical safety.